BGMwebdev/first-project/README.md

 - Bugs & errors
     - Image on about page wasn't rendering.
 I was advices on slack to change file path to relative path.
 This fixed the problem.
     - My events page was to slow, due to sizes of images.
 I put them through [TinyPNG](https://tinypng.com/) to compress them.
 After that I made the physical size smaller with Paint 3D.
 This solved the issue.
     - I couldn't get my footer at the bottom in the contact page.
 I tried display absolute / bottom 0, but this created an issue on mobile.
 The footer was seen on the keyboard.
 Eventually I used margin on my contact form to keep the footer down at the bottom.
+It works on most viewports, but somehow not on iPad portrait, then the footer comes up a bit.
     - When hovering the images in the gallery, there seems to be some space between the image and the border.
 It doesn't bother me, but it's not supposed to be there.
 I haven't figured out what the bug is.

 ---